 However, in certain circumstances the Company may not have such an agreement in place; the relevant insolvency regime may not support the enforceability of the master netting agreement or collateral agreement; or the Company may not have sought legal advice to support the enforceability of the agreement.
-In cases where the Company has not determined an agreement to be enforceable, the related amounts are not offset (see Note 5).
+In cases where the Company has not determined an agreement to be enforceable, the related amounts are not offset (see Note 6).

 The Company's policy is generally to receive cash and/or securities posted as collateral (with rights of rehypothecation), irrespective of the enforceability determination regarding the master netting and collateral agreement.
-In certain cases, the Company may agree for such collateral to be posted to its affiliates, Morgan Stanley & Co.
-LLC ("MS&Co."), or Morgan Stanley Equity Services LLC ("MSES"), or a third-party custodian under a control agreement that enables it to take control of such collateral in the event of a counterparty default.
+In certain cases, the Company may agree for such collateral to be posted to its affiliates, MS&Co., or MSES, or a third-party custodian under a control agreement that enables it to take control of such collateral in the event of a counterparty default.
 The enforceability of the master netting agreement is taken into account in the Company's risk management practices and application of counterparty credit limits.

-For information related to offsetting of derivatives, see Notes 5, respectively.
+For information related to offsetting of derivatives, see Note 6.